-Although I work full time with an environmental not-for-profit, I make sure that I still come down on the weekends to share my enthusiasm about marine mammals and other marine life to the visitors of St. Andrews.
+Although I work full time in the environment section for the Town of Saint John, I make sure that I still come down on the weekends to share my enthusiasm about marine mammals and other marine life to the visitors of St. Andrews.

 Hi, I’m Maya and I graduated from the Biology program at the University of British Columbia.